H.R. 5054: Freedom From Union Violence Act of 2025

 Employers facing violent labor disruptions

-Businesses whose operations or shipments are obstructed could get access to federal enforcement when commerce is affected by robbery, extortion, or physical violence.
-The threat of up to 20 years in prison and a $100,000 fine gives employers a stronger deterrent tool than many local penalties.
+Businesses whose operations or shipments are obstructed could turn to federal enforcement when commerce is affected by robbery, extortion, or physical violence.
+The 20-year exposure is a heavier deterrent than many local penalties.

 Workers and replacement workers at worksites

-Employees, strike replacements, and contractors who face threats at picket lines or other labor actions could benefit because the bill covers threatened physical violence against any person, not just completed assaults.
-It also reaches threats tied to plans to obstruct commerce.
+Employees, strike replacements, and contractors who face threats at picket lines are covered, because the bill reaches threatened physical violence against any person, not only completed assaults.

 Property owners and shippers

-The Department of Justice would gain clearer statutory footing to bring cases arising from labor-related violence with a defined federal penalty of up to 20 years and $100,000.
-The bill also says federal jurisdiction is not blocked by overlapping State or local law.
+The Department of Justice would gain clearer statutory footing to bring labor-related violence cases, with a defined federal penalty of up to 20 years and $100,000 and language stating that overlapping state law does not block federal jurisdiction.

 Who is affected by H.R.
 5054?